 Debt Ratio - Debt ratios are a means of measuring the affordability or burden of a municipality's outstanding debt.
-Common measurements include debt per capita, debt per general fund expenditures, and debt as a percentage of total income.
+Common measurements include debt per capita, debt as a percentage of general fund expenditures, and debt as a percentage of total income.